Shanikah-Boyce/Deploying-a-Web-Application-Using-Docker/README.md

 ![image](https://github.com/user-attachments/assets/a32a5771-63ee-4842-a3cf-ca1e05561f32)

 ## Troubleshooting and Security Considerations
 Running Docker Desktop in a virtual machine caused nested virtualization issues, leading to KVM errors that blocked installation.
-Switching to WSL (Windows Subsystem for Linux) resolved the problem but introduced security concerns due to its limited isolation compared to traditional VMs.
-To maintain a secure setup, regular updates, careful permission management and tools like Microsoft Defender for Endpoint and Intune are essential.
+Switching to WSL (Windows Subsystem for Linux) resolved the problem but introduced security concerns since it shares more with my main computer than a full virtual machine.
+To maintain a secure setup, regular updates, careful permission management and tools like Microsoft Defender for Endpoint and Intune are essential to keep my computer and data safe.

 ## Conclusion
 By combining Docker’s containerization capabilities with AWS Elastic Beanstalk’s automated cloud management, this project successfully delivered a scalable, maintainable and efficient application infrastructure.
 The approach streamlined transitions between environments, making development, testing, and production workflows more seamless.